TRADE MARKETING DEFINITION

 The trade marketer’s role is likely going to evolve into more of a ‘brand partner’ with online retailers.

-If trade marketers are to increasingly adopt digital strategies to connect with retailers and work together to increase online sales, trade marketers will need to learn the basics of various digital disciplines, including:
+If trade marketers are to increasingly adopt digital strategies to connect with retailers and work together to increase online sales, they will need to learn the basics of various digital disciplines, including:

 - Paid social media campaigns